 Blue Green Swiches

-FIND PAIN RELIEF FOR YOUR PET
+FIND PAIN RELIEF

-Around 4 out of every 10 dogs show signs of arthritis pain
+Around 4 out of every 10 dogs

-Do you know how to recognise the symptoms?
+Do you recognise the symptoms?

-ARTHRITIS PAIN
+ARTHRITIS

 Overweight dogs have an increased risk of osteoarthritis